 Speaker Bio

 Dr. Lydia Kang is a prolific author and a practicing physician.
+She is also an associate professor of Internal Medicine at University of Nebraska Medical Center who has gained a reputation for helping fellow writers achieve medical accuracy in fiction.
 She has written adult fiction, young adult fiction, non-fiction, and poetry.
 Master storyteller meets scientist, her books combine the fascinating and dark histories of disease and cures in a way that’s both accessible and captivating.

 Quackery: A Brief History of the Worst Ways to Cure Everything, coauthored with Nate Pederson and named a Best Science Book of 2017 by NPR’s “Science Friday,” is a look at the dangerously wacky but true ways that humans have attempted to cure their ills through the ages.
 From leeches and mercury to strychnine (used in rat poison) and lobotomies, it explores the medical “treatments” that were predicated on a range of cluelessness, trial and error, and straight-up scams in the name of health.